abhilash-jagityla/DevOps-Course-Starter/README.md

 The website itself is hosted at https://abhilashjagitylaappservice.azurewebsites.net/

-To update the website you will need to ru the following commands to build and push the updated container image:
+To update the website you will need to run the following commands to build and push the updated container image:

 ``bash
 docker build --tag abhilashjagityla1/abhilash16-todo-app --target production .